Can Methylene Blue Be a Game-Changer for Treating Depression?

 Reading Time: 7 minutes

-, a medication with a long history of treating various conditions, is gaining attention for its potential to revolutionise depression treatment.
+, a medication with a long of treating various conditions, is gaining attention for its potential to revolutionise depression treatment.

 You may find it promising to know that methylene blue enhances the production of serotonin and norepinephrine, essential neurotransmitters for mood regulation, through neurotransmitter modulation, MAO A inhibition, and GABA-A receptor interaction.